trevorcook/envth/README.md

 - `paths`: This attribute will add executables and libraries to the system paths as in `buildInputs` for `stdenv.mkDerivation` or `paths` for `nixpkgs.lib.buildEnv`.
-To make software within the environment, therefore, add the nix package to the definition file's input arguments and `path`, e.g.:
+To make software available within the environment, therefore, add the nix package to the definition file's input arguments and `path`, e.g.:

   ```nix
   {envth,python3}:envth.mkEnvironment { ..., path = [python3]; ...}
   ```

-- `imports`: If defined, `imports` should be a list of other `mkEnvironment` style derivations.
-E.g.:
+- `imports`: If defined, `imports` should be a list of other `mkEnvironment` style derivations, e.g.:
   ```
   imports = [ ./a-env.nix
               ((import ./b-env.nix) { an-arg= "arg-value"; })